jgolang/api/README.md

 Below is an example of how to use this library in a Golang project to create a standard success response.
 To use this library, you need to use the middleware function `api.ProcessRequest()`
-> See other helpful midlewares
+> See other helpful midlewares in the file `./middleware.go`

 ### Example Usage in an API Handler